kinopyo/kinopyo.github.com/source/_posts/2012-07-20-how-to-disable-auto-correct-in-zsh.markdown

 categories: zsh
 ---

 [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is very handy and I've been using it for almost a year.

 But I found the auto correct is kind of annoying and barely helped me.
+So I decided to turn if off!

 ## Disable it globally
 Add this `unsetopt` to your ~/.zshrc